-MOVES-Credit Suisse hires JP Morgan, Morgan Stanley bankers in LatAm push
+CORRECTED-MOVES-Credit Suisse hires JP Morgan, J. Safra Sarasin bankers in LatAm push

-ZURICH, Feb 6 (Reuters) - Credit Suisse is hiring senior wealth managers from U.S. rivals JPMorgan and Morgan Stanley as part of a push to grow its business in Latin America as quickly as it grows its Swiss client base.
+ZURICH, Feb 6 (Reuters) - Credit Suisse is hiring senior wealth managers from rivals JPMorgan and J. Safra Sarasin as part of a push to grow its business in Latin America as quickly as it grows its Swiss client base.

 Switzerland’s second-biggest bank has made five senior appointments in its Geneva and Zurich-based offices to boost business managing money for Latin America’s wealthy, according to an internal memo seen by Reuters.